cloudevents/spec/discovery.md

 CloudEvents, an external producer creates the CloudEvent on behalf of the source.

+#### Service

+A "service" represents the entity which manages one or more event "sources".
+For example, an Object Store service might have a set of event sources where each event source maps to a bucket.

 #### Consumer

 A "consumer" receives the event and acts upon it.
 It uses the context and data